 - 4.1.4 Students may be obliged to meet certain requirements prior to undertaking a practice-based learning activity, for example undertaking a criminal history assessment, mandatory reporting training, immunisation, first aid certification or medical checks.
-These requirements must be explained in: - a. course and/or program information available to students prior to enrolling, and - b. the course outline, and - c. the student placement system, and - d. other relevant information sources. - 4.1.5 Students may need to achieve a minimum passing grade for courses, or for assessment components within courses, which are prerequisite to a practice-based learning activity. - 4.1.6 At least two weeks before a practice-based learning activity commences, the course coordinator must provide each student with written information about: - a. assessment requirements - b. conditions under which students will be assigned to an activity - c. the location of the activity, and if available, contact details for the supervisor to whom the student will report - d. the professional standards and workplace requirements of the provider - e. relevant processes if the student has concerns about issues such as exploitation, harassment or unfair treatment during the activity. - 4.1.7 If students are required to source their own practice-based learning activity, they must provide the course coordinator with the information specified in the course outline (see clause 2.1.2). - 4.1.8 Variations to assessment will occur in accordance with Section 7 of this manual and/or policy C-7: Students with disabilities.
+These requirements must be explained in: - a. course and/or program information available to students prior to enrolling, and - b. the course outline, and - c. the student placement system, and - d. other relevant information sources. - 4.1.5 Students may need to achieve a minimum passing grade for courses, or for assessment components within courses, which are prerequisite to a practice-based learning activity. - 4.1.6 At least two weeks before a practice-based learning activity commences, the course coordinator must provide each student with written information about: - a. assessment requirements - b. conditions under which students will be assigned to an activity - c. the location of the activity, and if available, contact details for the supervisor to whom the student will report - d. the professional standards and workplace requirements of the provider - e. relevant processes if the student has concerns about issues such as exploitation, harassment or unfair treatment during the activity. - 4.1.7 If students are required to source their own practice-based learning activity, they must provide the course coordinator with all required information.
+The course coordinator must ensure that the course outline specifies what information is required. - 4.1.8 Variations to assessment will occur in accordance with Section 7 of this manual and/or policy C- 7: Students with disabilities.